 After investing in new and stylish flooring, the last thing you’ll want to do is spoil the room by rushing the paint job.
 Although it sounds tedious, it’s important to match your chosen wall colour to the tones in your flooring because the floor is the second largest surface in the room.

-Whether you’ve opted for vinyl flooring, laminate flooring, engineered wood or solid wood flooring, there are certain paint schemes that will or will not complement your floor.
+Whether you’ve opted for LVT, vinyl flooring or laminate flooring, there are certain paint schemes that will or will not compliment your floor.
 However, most floors, especially wooden floors, have a neutral palette of earthy browns and greys, so finding a floor and wall colour combination isn’t too difficult.
 Simply follow this guide to find a wall colour to match your flooring.